bartificer/programming-by-stealth/docs/pbs49.md

 };
 ```

-The keys are the items to the left of the colon, and the values the items to the right.
+The keys are the items to the left of the colon, and the values are the items to the right.
 The values can be primitives like numbers or strings, or they can be references to objects.
 Since just about everything in JavaScript is an object, that means you can store references to things like arrays, functions, or even regular expressions within objects.

-If a key is a valid JavaScript variable name (as described way back in [instalment 12](https://www.bartbusschots.ie/s/2016/04/01/programming-by-stealth-12-of-x-javascript-intro/)), then it doesn’t have to be quoted but if the key contains even a single character that can’t appear in a variable name then it must be quoted.
-So, we can re-write the above sample as:
+If a key is a valid JavaScript variable name (as described way back in [instalment 12](https://pbs.bartificer.net/pbs12)), then it doesn’t have to be quoted.
+But, if the key contains even a single character that can’t appear in a variable name, then it must be quoted.
+So, we can rewrite the above sample as:

 ```javascript
 const myObject = {